cwi-vvatsos/express.moi/README.md

 ```js
 require('express.moi')
 ```
-Your app should run just the same as before! express.oi is designed to be a superset of express and socket.io.
+Your app should run just the same as before! express.moi is designed to be a superset of express and socket.io.
 And i say should, not would ;) .

 ### Usage